andresriofriolara/ResearchTalks/decks/BoundedLoansNov25/slides.md

 --

-## Adjustment deviation-based structure with CRRA form
+## Adjusting the deviation-based structure with a CRRA form

 $m^k(c^k)$ is replaced with $u(c^k)$